touying-typ/touying/themes/stargazer.typ

 /// New section slide for the presentation.
 You can update it by updating the `new-section-slide-fn` argument for `config-common` function.
 ///
 /// Example: `config-common(new-section-slide-fn: new-section-slide.with(numbered: false))`
 ///
+/// - config (dictionary): is the configuration of the slide.
+You can use `config-xxx` to set the configuration of the slide.
+For more several configurations, you can use `utils.merge-dicts` to merge them.
+///
 /// - title (content, function): is the title of the section.
 The default is `utils.i18n-outline-title`.
 ///